yili1992/yili1992/README.md

 <br />
 <br />

-Hi, I'm 易陆, a TE&RD  🚀 from China, currently, I'm a Software Test&Develop Engineer at️ [@NetEase](https://fuxi.163.com/), use Python to developing & testing.
+Hi, I'm 易陆, a TE&RD  🚀 from China, currently, I'm a Lead of QA at️ TimeResearch, have ever worked in NetEase, Nokia. use Python to developing & testing.
  I'm a creative problem solving enthusiast, with a constantly growing love for techskill.
 Beside's programming, I enjoy Game and Anime.